 Resting on the shores of Lake Michigan, Lake Hamlin, and the Big Sable River, Ludington State Park is the perfect RV vacation destination, with 5,300 acres of untouched natural beauty.
-Whether you want to enjoy aquatic recreation along seven miles of Lake Michigan shoreline or hike with majestic views of marshlands, hardwood forests, and sand dunes, you’ll love this escape to one of Michigan’s best kept secrets.
-Lake Michigan is one of the first Great Lakes that is home to sandy beaches and rustic islands.
+Whether you want to enjoy aquatic recreation along seven miles of Lake Michigan shoreline or hike with majestic views of marshlands, hardwood forests, and sand dunes, you’ll love this escape to one of Michigan’s best-kept secrets.
+Lake Michigan is one of the Great Lakes that is home to sandy beaches and rustic islands.
 Hamlin Lake is a smaller body of water that covers 4,900 acres that can be used for swimming and boating.
 The Big Sable River runs right through the park, which is a great place for tubing and catching fish.

 This beautiful pet-friendly campground is located on the western edge of the park, near the scenic shores of Lake Michigan.
 Pines Campground offers 95 sites for tents and RVs, featuring restrooms and sanitation stations.
 Fire pits and picnic tables are available for use near sites.
 Some sites have restrictions for RV and trailer length, ranging from 20 to 30 feet.
 You can choose from open sites or quiet shady spots.
 Electric hookups are available at most sites.
 Reservations can be made up to six months in advance.

 Beechwood Campground is a beautiful pet-friendly spot to stay overnight on the shores of Lake Hamlin.
-90 sites are available for RVs and tents.
+Ninety sites are available for RVs and tents.
+The RV and trailer length restrictions ranges per site from 20 to 40 feet.
 You’ll have easy access to a playground and the Coast Guard Trail.
 Amenities include sanitation stations and restrooms.
-The RV and trailer length restrictions ranges per site from 20 to 40 feet.
-You can use fire pits and picnic tables located at your campsite.
-Electric hookups are available at most sites.
+Each site also has a fire pit and picnic table, and most sites have electric hookups.
 Reservations can be made up to six months in advance.

 There are a number of private campgrounds and RV Parks available in the area if you prefer to stay outside of the park.
 These private campgrounds will range in terms of amenities to fit your needs, from rustic to resort experiences.
 You might be able to enjoy wireless internet, cable TV, or a swimming pool while still being close to all the action in the park.